ticruz38/svelte-sheets/Readme.md

 # Svelte Spreadsheets
 Ultra fast excel sheets in the browser.
 Hugely inspired by JExcel, built on XLSX shoulders.

+=> Find a live example [Here](https://ticruz38.github.io/svelte-sheets/) Open it in Chrome!
+I did not bother with postCSS.
+Code is in the docs foder

 ### Motivation
 Making excel sheets a reality in the browser can be incredibly difficult, keeping good performance while drawing and editing large amount of data in the DOM is the ultimate challenge for a web developper.
 The best implementation I could find was the awesome vanillajs [jexcel](https://github.com/jspreadsheet/jexcel) by Paul Hodel. <br/>
 However, opening really big spreadsheet would still block the JS thread for a minute or two.
 Following Rich Harris talk about reactivity, I decided to take the idea behind Jexcel and adapt it to Svelte, making use of a Virtual List to keep the DOM small and light at all times.

+### Known limitation
+You will need to have typescript svelte-preprocess enabled in your webpack/rollup configuration

 ### Installation